THE FOUNDERS’ INSTITUTE

 Ryan Mueller

-Ryan Mueller is a social studies teacher at Mount Logan Middle School with over fifteen years of experience teaching United States history.
-He focuses on helping students engage with primary sources like the U.S. Constitution and the Declaration of Independence.
-He earned his degrees from the University of Nebraska–Lincoln and previously worked at the Nebraska State Attorney General’s Office.
-In 2022, he was named Utah History Teacher of the Year and contributed to Why History Matters: American History Teachers Speak Out, emphasizing historical thinking and civic responsibility.
+Ryan Mueller is a social studies teacher at Mount Logan Middle School with more than fifteen years of experience teaching United States history.
+He helps students engage deeply with primary sources including the Constitution and Declaration of Independence while emphasizing historical thinking and civic responsibility.

 Danette Arns